dataset-ninja/plant-growth-segmentation/README.md

 # Plant Growth Segmentation

-Plant Growth Segmentation is a dataset for instance segmentation, object detection, and semantic segmentation tasks.
+Plant Growth Segmentation is a dataset for semantic segmentation task.